 Making expertise accessible across Montana

-- Respond to current statewide workforce needs by developing and delivering targeted training and education opportunities.
+- Respond to current statewide workforce needs by developing and delivering innovative targeted professional development.

 - Advance best practice and innovation in the programs that serve children and families